3 Days in Venice: Best Itinerary for First-Time Visitors

 Take the Vaporetto to Murano

 Using your vaporetto pass, hop on the vaporetto for a trip across the lagoon to the lovely island of Murano.
 It’s quite a long voyage and the lagoon can be choppy.
-If you can, snag a seat outside to guard against seasickness.

 Murano is the glass-blowing island and allegedly the best place to buy the distinctive Venetian blown glass.
-There are certainly plenty of shops there and the prices did seem to be a bit more reasonable than the prices at the tourist joints in Venice itself.
+There are certainly plenty of shops there and the prices do seem to be a bit more reasonable than the prices at the tourist joints in Venice itself.

-Enjoy a Glass-blowing Demonstration
+See a Glass-blowing Demonstration

-Upon arival, head for a glass-blowing demonstration.
+Upon arrival, head for a glass-blowing demonstration.
 It’s put on for the tourists, and our hand-scarred guy looked kind of bored as he dutifully blew, rotated, heated, and smashed a variety of glass ornaments.
-But I enjoyed the demonstration and recommend it to see how glass blowing is done.

 Glass blowing is big business on the Venetian island of Murano